Chicago Portage: Illinois and Michigan Canal

 The earliest Europeans to cross the portage saw the potential for a canal dug along the route of the portage.
-Louis Jolliet, after his first passage, opined that a canal across "... only a few leagues of prairie ..." could link the Great Lakes with the Mississippi Valley.

-Eventually, Joliet's idea became reality in the form of the Illinois and Michigan (I&M) Canal which opened in 1848.
+Jolliet, after his first passage, opined that a canal across "... only a few leagues of prairie ..." could link the Great Lakes with the Mississippi Valley.
+Eventually, Jolliet's idea became reality in the form of the Illinois and Michigan (I&M) Canal which opened in 1848.

 Significance to Chicago

-Recognizing the strategic importance of the Chicago Portage, in 1803 the new country of the United States built Fort Dearborn at the mouth of the Chicago River to guard it.
+Recognizing the strategic importance of the Chicago Portage, in 1803 Fort Dearborn was constructed at the mouth of the Chicago River to guard it.
+In 1848 the opening of the I&M canal allowed water transportation from the mouth of St. Lawrence River through Chicago to the Mississippi River and the vast ranch and farm lands drained by it.
+The population of Chicago tripled during the next six years.
+The portage helped develop Chicago into the transportation hub of the Midwest and continue its role as the link between the East and the West.